jonschlinkert/remarkable/docs/parsing_inline.md

 ## Rule parser behaviour

-If `checkMode` is set to true, simply return a boolean depending on whether the current position should be considered has the begining of your syntax.
+If `checkMode` is set to true, simply return a boolean depending on whether the current position should be considered has the beginning of your syntax.
 Otherwise, proceed with the complete parsing.

 NB: It is your responsibility to make sure you have reached the maximum nesting level allowed by comparing `state.level` and `state.options.maxNesting`.

-NB: If for any reason, the syntax you are trying to parse is incorrectly formated and you are unable to parse it, you must abort and return `false` without modifying `state` in any way.
+NB: If for any reason, the syntax you are trying to parse is incorrectly formatted and you are unable to parse it, you must abort and return `false` without modifying `state` in any way.

 To completely parse a block, you will need to push new [tokens][tokens] by